lkloh/lkloh.github.io/_posts/2018-05-09-caching-moment.md

 }
 ```

+## Leaving implementaion details out of function names

-One more thing: rename `formatAndCacheDateStr` to `formatDateStr` as
+Rename `formatAndCacheDateStr` to `formatDateStr` as
 caching is an implementation detail the caller does not need to care about.